jster85/BattleShip-Final-work/README.md

 # BattleShip-Final-work
-A final work of Java beginner courses in VilniusCodingSchool
+My final work project of Java beginner courses in VilniusCodingSchool This project is fun classic game Battleships, where two player can place their ships on 10x10 grid and engage in battle
+Note: the project is not finished!